Immigration Lawyer Chicago/ Immigration Litigation/ USCIS Motion to Reconsider or Reopen

 USCIS requires a form for both a motion to reopen and a motion to reconsider Form I-290B cannot be replaced by a submitted letter.
 You must also pay the required form fee unless you file a motion regarding asylum.

+Appeals and motions are frequently confused with one another.
+They are, however, not the same.
 When you file an appeal, you are requesting that your case be sent to a higher level of decision-making, whereas MTRs are sent to the same level.
 This is significant because some cases cannot be appealed.
+When USCIS sends you an unfavorable decision, it will include information about appeals or motions.

 The main similarity between all three options is that they all use the same form.
 Those appealing to have a decision reconsidered or reopened must fill out and submit Form I290-B, Notice of Appeal or Motion.
 Your application should be submitted to the Administrative Appeals Office (AAO) or the Board of Immigration Appeals (BIA).
 Those appealing a decision to be reconsidered or reopened must complete and submit Form I290-B, Notice of Appeal or Motion.
 Your form should be filed with the Administrative Appeals Office (AAO) or the Board of Immigration Appeals (BIA).